Obscur4ns/UKSF_Factions/Takistan/01_takistani_national_resistance_research_brief.md

 OBSERVATION
 ```

-TNR is more locally rooted and less technologically oriented than NTEF's specialist extremist networks.
+TNR is more locally rooted and less technologically oriented than NTE's specialist extremist networks.

 Do not make drones a defining capability.